To work together with audiences and communities to inspire, to share and to care for cultural heritage.

 York Museums Trust shares collections, gardens, buildings, art and stories for learning, enjoyment and wellbeing.
 Rooted in York and Yorkshire, we look outwards nationally and globally.
 As a charity, our income enables the Trust to care for heritage and to benefit all.

 Our priorities are:

-- Survive the Covid-19 crisis and reopen sites to audiences and communities
+- Survive the Covid-19 crisis and work together with audiences and communities to recover and rebuild

 - Increase our resilience by expanding enterprises and fundraising activities, investing in our people, and caring for our environment

 - Improve York and York Museums Trust’s profiles through local, regional, national and international leadership and partnership to maximise YMT’s impact.

 - Famous Portrait of King Richard III to go on Display at the Yorkshire Museum

 - York Museums Trust statement in support of The Rowntree Society

 - New display at York Art Gallery - ‘Pictures of the Floating World: Japanese Ukiyo-e Prints’

 - York Museums Trust CEO joins National Museums Directors’ Council Executive Committee